Fillyosopher/fillyosopher.github.io/models/eRP_Sensory_Consent_Depth.md

 ## Domming: going above 6 Consent Depth

+(Github Markdown doesn't like starting lists at 7)

 7. I have consent to deeply describe, in specific terms, how the other person's body reacts and mind thinks. eg "You're getting so close, you'll need to cum soon", "you can't stop yourself from X"

 8. I have consent to control how the other person acts and reacts, as if they were a doll, toy, pet.
 I can ignore their suggestions occassionally. eg "I'm so close""your body locks up, caught in place, and though you throb you simply can't climax"

 9. I have consent to fully control the other person's feelings, actions, reactions, as if they were a drone or mindcontrolled.
 I can override or invert anything they suggest. eg "I don't want to be X""You're wanting it more by the second, your brain bending into shape as you can't stop thinking about X"

 Also, it should be obvious, but not all doms will be acting above 6.
 It's quite common for doms to give their sub leeway in interpreting orders and reacting in their own way.